8 Common Mistakes Sales Managers Make and How to Avoid Them

 Your new role demands a complete shift in your work-life balance, and as you adjust, you are inevitably going to make some mistakes.
 Speaking of, to help you sidestep them, here is a dig into the most common sales management mistakes.

-1. Acting As Everyone’s Friend
+Sales Managers Acting Like Everyone’s Friend

 This is probably the most significant challenge new sales managers face upon their promotion.
 You are now the boss of your former colleagues and friends.
 Should that affect your relationship with them?
 Well, yes, it should, but many sales managers fail to recognize that.